 Disabling TSX.
 The strongest countermeasure against DrK, though a naïve one, is disabling TSX.
-As a CPU manufacturer, Intel can disable the feature via a microcode update or product line change.
-In fact, Intel had already disabled TSX of the Haswell CPU due to its hardware bug (Erratum HSD136 in [30]).
-However, this solution is problematic because TSX is already widely used; e.g., glibc uses TSX in its pthread library for synchronization and Java uses TSX for thread scheduling [35, 46].
+Unlike other instructions that can be disabled through model-specific registers (MSRs) or BIOS settings (e.g. VM extensions), TSX cannot be disabled in such manner.
+However, as a CPU manufacturer, Intel can disable the feature via a microcode update or product line change.
+In fact, Intel had already disabled TSX in the Haswell CPU due to a hardware bug (Erratum HSD136 in [29]).
+Nonetheless, this solution is problematic because TSX is already widely used; e.g., glibc uses TSX in its pthread library for synchronization and Java uses TSX for thread scheduling [34, 45].

 Different caching policy.
-TSX only works with memory regions configured as write-back ([31, §15.3.8.2]), which is a default configuration due to its efficiency.
-On our experiment, we observed a few (288 pages among 26,066 pages in Windows) memory pages in driver area configured as write-through or uncacheable and DrK misjudged them as unmapped pages.
-Although those pages are not belong to any kernel drivers, (i.e., it does not affect on the accuracy evaluation) this implies that if an OS makes the entire kernel memory either write-through or uncachable, it can be secure against DrK.
+TSX only works with memory regions configured as write-back ([30, §15.3.8.2]), which is a default configuration due to its efficiency.
+In our experiment, we observed a few (288 pages among 26,066 pages in Windows) memory pages in driver area configured as write-through or uncacheable and DrK misjudged them as unmapped pages.
+Although those pages do not belong to any kernel drivers, (i.e., it does not affect the accuracy evaluation) this implies that if an OS makes the entire kernel memory either write-through or uncachable, it can be secure against DrK.
 However, this configuration is impractical, as it results in huge performance degradation [6].

 Noisy timer.
 Finally, a noisy timer or coarse-grained timer is a well-known countermeasure against timing attacks.
 The system can add some noise when returning a timer value or prevent a user program from using a fine-grained timer (e.g., rdtsc).
 However, the noisy timer is just a work-around such that it cannot completely prevent DrK.
-Also, many benign programs need to use fine-grained timer, e.g., to precisely measure performance.
+Also, many benign programs need to use the fine-grained timer, e.g., to precisely measure performance.